wvanderwey/ROP/How-to-install-ROP?.md

 ```

+To be sure that the db download was successful, please check the rop directory.
+Given that you are at `rop` directory, run `ls -l`.
+Make sure you see `db -> /u/home/s/serghei/project/db/`.
+This is the link pointing to the `db` you downlaoded.

+Alternatively, you can specify any directory you want the `db`.
+Please the the help message of `getDB.py`

 In the versions prior to 1.0.3 the `getDB.py` was named as `installation.py`.
 Upgrading to the latest version is strongly encouraged.